-- The cookies keep well, but the candy decorations do tend to get very hard and chewy after being exposed to air for several days.
+- The cookies keep well, but the candy decorations tend to get very hard and chewy after being exposed to air for several days.

-- If you do want to store them, keep them in an airtight container at cool room temperature.
+- If you want to store them, keep them in an airtight container at cool room temperature.